What is the purpose of a trademark?

 What trademark symbols do I use?

 That depends.
 Using the symbols are notices to the public of your claim of ownership in the trademark.
 Before a Certificate of Registration issues and regardless of whether you apply for federal trademark, you may use the “tm” (trademark) or “sm” (servicemark) in superscript form after your trademark.
-After your mark registers, you can use ® symbol.
+Once your mark registers, you should use the ® symbol.

 What else can I do with a trademark?

 A trademark is an intangible asset.
-Assets can be assigned, purchased or licensed.
+Assets can be assigned or licensed.
 One type of license is a franchise.

 How is a trademark transferred?